FOREX-Aussie slides against dollar, eyes on ECB speakers

 By Patrick Graham

-LONDON, May 20 (Reuters) - The Australian dollar was the main mover on major currency markets on Tuesday, falling 0.8 percent on the back of a slide in prices of iron ore, the country’s biggest export earner.
+LONDON, May 20 (Reuters) - The Australian dollar was the main mover on major currency markets on Tuesday, falling more than half a percent on the back of a slide in prices of iron ore, one of the country’s biggest exports.

 Other majors were back in tight ranges, although some players said the euro was again looking shaky after two weeks of hints of more monetary easing by the European Central Bank which have shaken bets the single currency would top $1.40.